 Statistically speaking, Paris is generally a very safe city, especially when comparing its low violent crime levels to ones in major American metropolitan areas.
-Unfortunately, however, pickpocketing remains a problem in the French capital, particularly in crowded areas like the metro and around popular tourist attractions such as the Eiffel Tower and the Sacre Coeur in Montmartre.
-Pickpockets are known to operate heavily in areas frequented by tourists and use fairly predictable strategies to rip off the unaware.
+Unfortunately, however, pickpocketing remains a problem in the French capital, particularly in crowded areas like the Metro and around popular tourist attractions such as the Eiffel Tower and the Sacré Coeur in Montmartre.
+Pickpockets are known to operate heavily in areas frequented by tourists and use fairly predictable strategies to distract and rip off the unaware.

 Learning about these strategies, taking a few keys precautions and remaining vigilant at all times will go a long way in helping you to avoid an unpleasant or even scary experience.
 These are the key rules to remember as you set out on your first day of exploring the city.

 As a general rule, leave most of your valuables in a safe at the hotel or apartment where you're staying.
 It's not necessary to bring your passport or other items of value along with you into the streets of Paris.
 Take along an alternative form of identification and bring along only a copy of the key pages of your passport.
 Additionally, unless you're wearing a money belt, it's generally prudent to keep no more than around 50 or 60 Euros in cash with you.
 In any case, we suggest you bring no more than 100 Euros in cash at any given time.

 Empty Your Pockets and Wear Your Bags Correctly